KameshSingh116/Passwaordarator/README.md

 # Passwaordarator
-A basic python program to make a strong ppassword generate
+A basic python program to make a strong password generator

 🔑 Project Overview
 Welcome to the Passwordarator, a simple yet effective Python-based password generator.
 This script is designed to create random passwords based on user-defined length and character sets.
 It's a great beginner project for learning about user input, conditional logic, and file handling in Python.